isla0072/Open-Doors-App/README.md

 - Localization for English and French language support

 ## Credits
-Developed as part of the final project for the Mobile App Design and Development course.
+Developed as part of the final project for the iOS Development course.